 Image courtesy: India Charts

-And then comes the linguistic diversity of our country – to be precise, India has 22 major languages, written in 13 different scripts, with over 720 distinct dialects.
+And then comes the linguistic diversity of the country.
+To be precise, India has 22 major languages, written in 13 different scripts, with over 720 distinct dialects.
 This was aptly surmised by the eminent sociologist A R Desai when he said:

 ‘India presents a spectacle of museum of tongues.’

-For instance, English was spoken back in 1947 when India attained independence and so is it spoken now – the two having a world of a difference between them.
-The English in the olden times was the common functional language of the masses, and today it is a combination of many regional varieties (including, of course, Hinglish words and the popular SMS lingo).
+For instance, English was spoken back in 1947 when India attained independence, and it’s still spoken now.
+English back then was the common functional language of the masses, and today it is a combination of many regional varieties (including, of course, Hinglish words and the popular SMS lingo).

-Five Fun Facts about Indian Languages
+Five Fun Facts about Language Diversity in India

-1.Which is India’s national language?
+1.What is India’s national language?

-A.Surprisingly enough, we don’t have one!
-We have designated ‘official’ languages, specified ‘classical’ languages but no national language.
+Surprisingly enough, they don’t have one!
+India has designated ‘official’ languages, specified ‘classical’ languages but no national language.

-A.Hold your breath – it’s Hindi, Bengali and Punjabi.
+Hold your breath – it’s Hindi, Bengali and Punjabi.
 Individually.

 3.Which word is the second longest palindrome in the English language?

-4.Which is the most computer-friendly language?
+4.What is the most computer-friendly language?

-A.According to NASA scientist Rick Briggs, Sanskrit is the most precise, predictable and computer-friendly language.
+According to NASA scientist Rick Briggs, Sanskrit is the most precise, predictable and computer-friendly language.

 5. Which is the fourth most spoken language in the world, even more than English?

-A.Hindi, our official language (after Mandarin).
+Hindi, India’s official language (after Mandarin).